Keloo/dreamcraft.io/_posts/2019-11-13-swiftui-mixing-gesture.md

 ---
 layout: post
-title: "SwiftUI gestures: Composing gestures or how do add multiple gesture recognizers."
+title: "SwiftUI gestures: Composing gestures or how do add and handle multiple gestures."
 tags:
   - Swift Evolution
   - SwiftUI